jeanguyomarch/nanok/README.rst

 .. code:: sh

-   pip install --user sphinx sphinx-autobuild sphinx_rtd_theme
+   pip install --user sphinx sphinx-autobuild sphinx_rtd_theme breathe

 Then, use ``docs/Makefile`` to produce the documentation in your favorite